ethers-io/ethers.js/README.md

 }

 var wallet = new Wallet(privateKey);

+var shouldCancelEncrypt = false;
 wallet.encrypt(password, options, function(error, json, progress) {
     if (error) {
-        if (error.message === 'invalid password') {
+        if (error.message === 'cancelled') {
-            // Wrong password
+            // Cancelled
         }

     } else if (json) {
-        // The wallet was successfully encrypted
+        // The wallet was successfully encrypted as a json string

     } else {
         // The wallet is still being encrypted